Eucalyptus: Non-native Eucalyptus and biodiversity

 Due to similar favourable climatic conditions, Eucalyptus plantations have often replaced oak woodlands, for example in California, Spain and Portugal.
 The resulting monocultures have raised concerns about loss of biological diversity, through loss of acorns that mammals and birds feed on, absence of hollows that in oak trees provide shelter and nesting sites for birds and small mammals and for bee colonies, as well as lack of downed trees in managed plantations.
 A study of the relationship between birds and Eucalyptus in the San Francisco Bay Area found that bird diversity was similar in native forest versus Eucalyptus forest, but the species were different.
 One way in which the avifauna (local assortment of bird species) changes is that cavity-nesting birds including woodpeckers, owls, chickadees, wood ducks, etc. are depauperate in Eucalyptus groves because the decay-resistant wood of these trees prevents cavity formation by decay or excavation.
 Also, those bird species that glean insects from foliage, such as warblers and vireos, experience population declines when Eucalyptus groves replace oak forest.

 Birds that thrive in Eucalyptus groves in California tend to prefer tall vertical habitat.
 These avian species include herons and egrets, which also nest in redwoods.
 The Point Reyes Bird Observatory observes that sometimes short-billed birds like the ruby-crowned kinglet are found dead beneath Eucalyptus trees with their nostrils clogged with pitch.

-Monarch butterflies use Eucalyptus in California for over-wintering, but in some locations have a preference for Monterey pines.
+Monarch butterflies use Eucalyptus in California for overwintering, but in some locations have a preference for Monterey pines.

+Eucalyptus as an invasive species

+Eucalyptus trees are considered invasive to local ecosystems and negatively impact water resources in countries where they are introduced.